rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 1. Copy the API security policy `/etc/app_protect/conf/NginxApiSecurityPolicy.json` to a different file so that it can be edited.
 2. Add the reference to the desired OpenAPI file.
 3. Make other custom changes if needed (e.g. enable Data Guard protection).
-4. Use a tool to convert the result to YAML. there are many, for example: https://www.json2yaml.com/
+4. Use a tool to convert the result to YAML.
+There are many, for example: [`yq` utility](https://github.com/mikefarah/yq).
 5. Add the YAML properties to create an `APPolicy` Custom Resource putting the policy itself (as in step 4) within the `spec` property of the Custom Resource.
 6. Refer to [App Protect Policies](#app-protect-policies) section above.
 7. Add an annotation referencing that `APPolicy` resource and apply that resource.
 See the same section above.

 **Note**:  You need to make sure that the server where the resource files are located is always available when you are compiling your policy.